Dmitri9149/Rust_Tokenizers/README.md

 ```

 We may see the big difference.
 Familiar words are tokenized 'by itself'.
 And it is not a surprise ,
-with the set of tokens the unfamiliar words all become "❗": the tokens can not match any of the
+with the set of tokens the unfamiliar words all become "❗".
+The tokens can not match any of the
 words.

-The number of the merges in hyperparameter in the system.
+The number of the merges is hyperparameter in the system.
 The question is:
 1.We use the "Alice...." text as a learning text for our system.
-2.Our task is to find some reasonable tokenization for words even not from the very text, but
+2.Our task is to find some reasonable tokenization for words even not from the very text where
-which (tokenization) is more specific than just splitting to characters.
+tokenization is more specific than just splitting to characters.
 3.We believe the "Alice..." text, as a 'big enought' sample of English text, has internal relations
 between subparts of the text (tokens) , which (in some approximation) reflect the general
 structure of English language.
-4.We believe, the relation is more illuminative then just splitting on 'characters'.
+4.We believe, there exist a relation which is more illuminative than just splitting on 'characters'.
-5.We believe , the relation is more general then just the tokens which correspond to the very set of
+5.We believe , the relation is more general than just the tokens which correspond to the very set of
 all different words in the "Alice ..." text.

-The question: how to find the hyperparameter, which correspond to the tokenization of the text?
+The question: how to find the hyperparameter?
+Blow is the possible answer (and algorithm).
+At every stage of merge we have vocabulary of: (token:quantity of the token in the text).
+We may calculate the
+distribution => (token:frequency of the token in the text).
+For the distribution, we calculate the entropy.
+Within
+the process of tokenization the entropy grows and then decrease.
+Find the number of merge for the max entropy (NMAX).
+Run the tokenization process from the beginning ('chars' stage) up to the NMAX.
+The vocabulary of tokens will be our
+final vocab of tokens.
+Let us see the plot (the process is run up to the end, 5746 merges).
+The max of entropy is at about 2000 merges.

 ![Alt plot](entropy_5746_merges_07_03_2021.svg)

-The results are (Number of merges is 2079):
+The tokenization when Number of merges is 2079:
 ```
 ==================================================
 forgetting : ["🔺f🔹o🔹🔹r🔹🔹g🔹", "🔹e🔹🔹t🔹🔹t🔹🔹i🔹🔹n🔹g🔻"]